So you are one of those people looking for a quiet generator for camping, RV, emergency home use or perhaps an outdoor event.

-You can also consider getting a portable solar generator.
+You can also consider getting a portable solar power charger.
 Those generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.

 In any case – check the individual rules of each campground and make sure you do whatever you can to minimize the disruption caused to your neighbors!

 I would say WEN 56200i is the best low-cost alternative.
-It is super quiet, well built and much cheaper than Honda’s inverters.
+It is super quiet, well built and much cheaper than Honda’s generators.

 This is one of the quietest generators on sale and the one I would personally buy if I didn’t want to go for a Honda.
 The fact that this is a generator made by a Chinese company shouldn’t deter you.

 Although WEN lacks the reputation of Yamaha or Honda, it is an already well-established name in the industry.